 When a court makes a financial order when a child is younger, it’s much harder to make provision for higher education as it is not known whether the child will proceed to university.

 Many orders will contain a phrase such as “until the child reaches the age of 18 or until the child ceases full-time education, whichever is later.”

-The question here is ‘what is full-time education?’
+The question here is ‘what constitutes full-time education?’
 The answer is not simple as, for example, many university courses have fewer than 21 hours a week of structured learning.

 If your child is approaching the age of 17 and is thinking about going to university, it is worth checking the wording of any existing order that is in place.

 Can I seek a court order to force my ex to support our child at university?

 If the court is satisfied that your child has a financial need, and that the non-resident parent has the ability to pay, it can make an order to require a parent to provide support during the time they are at university.

 Unlike payments made through a child maintenance agreement, the court can also order a lump-sum payment (where appropriate) as well as regular payments.

 Note that the availability of student loans and grants or the possibility of a child working is not an argument against an order being made, although would be taken into consideration, as part of a determination of all the facts of the case.